Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_helm/_index.md

 - User is editing the environment variables in the Shell script file (1-time edit) which then be used throughout the GitOps configuration.

 - User is running the shell script.
-The script will use the extension management feature of Azure Arc to deploy the Flux extension and create GitOps configurations on the Azure Arc-connected Kubernetes cluster.
+The script will use the extension management feature of Azure Arc to deploy the Flux extension and create GitOps configuration on the Azure Arc-connected Kubernetes cluster.

-- The GitOps configurations will create the namespace, deploy NGINX Ingress controller and Hello-Arc application.
+- The GitOps configuration will create the namespace, deploy Nginx Ingress controller and Hello-Arc application.

 - User is verifying the cluster and making sure the extension and GitOps configuration is deployed.

 - User is making an edit on the GitHub repo that will cause Flux GitOps to detect this change and trigger an update to the pod deployment.

-## Cluster-level Config vs. Namespace-level Config
+## Cluster-level Configuration vs. Namespace-level Configuration

-### Cluster-level Config
+### Cluster-level Configuration

-With Cluster-level GitOps config, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
-Good examples are Service Meshes, Security products, Monitoring solutions, etc. A very popular example will also be Ingress Controller which is exactly the nginx-ingress controller we will deploy in the next section.
+With Cluster-level GitOps configuration, the goal is to have an "horizontal components" or "management components" deployed on your Kubernetes cluster which will then be used by your applications.
+Good examples are Service Meshes, Security products, Monitoring solutions, etc. A popular example will also be Ingress Controller which is exactly the nginx-ingress controller we will deploy in the next section.

-### Namespace-level Config
+### Namespace-level Configuration

-With Namespace-level GitOps config, the goal is to have Kubernetes resources deployed only in the namespace selected.
+With Namespace-level GitOps configuration, the goal is to have Kubernetes resources deployed only in the namespace selected.
 The most obvious use-case here is simply your application and it's respective pods, services, ingress routes, etc. In the next section will have the "Hello Arc" application deployed on a dedicated namespace.

 ## Azure Arc Kubernetes GitOps Configuration with Helm